japila-books/spark-sql-internals/docs/declarative-pipelines/PipelinesHandler.md

 `defineFlow` [creates a flow identifier](GraphIdentifierManager.md#parseTableIdentifier) (for the `flow` name).

-??? warning "AnalysisException"
+??? warning "AnalysisExceptions"
+    `defineFlow` reports an `AnalysisException` for the following:

+    1. `DefineFlow` proto command defines the flow as a one-time flow
-    `defineFlow` reports an `AnalysisException` if the given `flow` is not an implicit flow, but is defined with a multi-part identifier.
+    1. The given `flow` is not an implicit flow, but is defined with a multi-part identifier.

 In the end, `defineFlow` [registers a flow](GraphRegistrationContext.md#registerFlow) (with a proper [FlowFunction](FlowAnalysis.md#createFlowFunctionFromLogicalPlan)).